-With the continued rapid growth in residential air conditioner penetration, the trend of strong growth in peak demand over the past decade is set to continue, driving increases in the costs of supplying electricity.
-Accordingly, measures to curtail or shift peak load have significant future potential value in terms of reducing growth-related infrastructure spending and, therefore, constraining rises in electricity prices.
+With the continued rapid growth in residential air conditioning, the trend of peak demand over the past decade is set to continue, driving increases in the costs of supplying electricity.
+Accordingly, initiatives to curtail or shift peak load have significant future potential value in terms of reducing growth-related infrastructure and, therefore, constraining rises in electricity prices.

-The Energy Supply Association of Australia (ESAA) engaged Deloitte to undertake analysis of the potential benefits from initiatives to lower peak demand in Australia, based on high level estimates of the value of avoiding peak demand and publicly available results from trials and studies.
+The Energy Supply Association of Australia (ESAA) engaged Deloitte to undertake an analysis of the potential benefits from initiatives to lower peak demand, based on high level estimates of the value of avoiding peak demand and publicly available results from other trials and studies.